 Long-term debt securities have an original term-to-maturity of over one year.

 Asset-backed securities are backed by pools of assets, such as pools of residential home mortgages or credit card receivables, which give the security owners claims against the cash flows generated by the underlying assets.
 Unlike most other debt securities, asset-backed securities generally repay both principal and interest on a regular basis, reducing the principal outstanding with each payment cycle.

 The subject surveys of foreign portfolio holdings of U.S. securities are conducted annually and measure foreign holdings as of end-June each year.
-Complementary surveys measuring U.S. portfolio holdings of foreign securities are conducted annually as of end-December each year.
+Complementary surveys measuring U.S. holdings of foreign securities are also carried out annually.
+Data from the most recent survey, reporting on securities held at year-end 2019, are currently being processed.
+Preliminary results are expected to be reported by August 31, 2020.
 Questions about the surveys can be directed to Contact TIC (this link is found also in the gray bar near the top of any TIC webpage).
 Questions from the news media should be directed to the Office of Public Affairs at the Department of the Treasury at (202) 622-2960.

 Last Updated: February 28, 2019